User Accounts

 Account roles

-Tournament participants (other than tab staff) do not need an account.
+Tournament participants (other than tournament officials) do not need an account.
 Everything they need to know can be accessed without an account.
 If you’re using electronic ballots or electronic feedback, they access these using a URL that only they know (see Private URLs).

 The Edit Database interface should not be used except where it is actually necessary.
 There are a few functions which require this, but as a principle, it shouldn’t be used as a matter of course.